hkalbertl/web-image-categorizer/README.md

   In 2024, there was a significant surge in the development of AI applications, and I was particularly impressed by the advancements in text-to-image generative AI technology.
 Over the course of a year, I used several applications, like Copilot, to generate images.
 As a result, I amassed a considerable collection of generated images, some of which were truly remarkable and worth preserving.

   To ensure the safekeeping of these images, I discovered FileLu, a platform that provides secure cloud storage and easy-to-integrate APIs.
 Given my preference for using Firefox, I decided to create this add-on to streamline the process of saving images from websites directly to my online storage.
 This add-on not only simplifies the workflow but also ensures that my valuable images are stored securely and efficiently.

+  If you are new to FileLu, please consider to register by using my <a href="https://filelu.com/5155514948.html" target="_blank">referral link</a>.
 </details>

 ## Features